Going up two inches from 6-8” makes a big difference in the field, if the “field” is the sky.

-The 8SE really shines with viewing planets, has a good and reliable GoTo system, and is consistently one of the best rated telescopes across the board even though its OTA has remained relatively untouched since the ‘70s.
-Not a bad scope if you can put up the cash for it.
+I feel like the 8SE really shines with viewing planets, has a good and reliable GoTo system, and is consistently one of the best rated telescopes across the board even though its OTA has remained relatively untouched since the ‘70s.
+Not a bad telescope if you can put up the cash for it.

 Features & Benefits

 SCT Optical Design